Carly Simon: Personal life

 She was engaged to musician Russ Kunkel, from 1985 to 1986.
 The pair became romantically involved during the making of Simon's album Spoiled Girl.

 Simon married James Hart, a writer, poet and businessman, on December 23, 1987.
 The couple divorced in 2007.

 Simon underwent a mastectomy, chemotherapy, and reconstructive surgery for breast cancer between 1997 and 1998.
 There had been a lump in her breast for several years, but her doctors had advised against surgery.
 Simon later recounted: "Then one doctor said, 'You know what, I'd rather see it in a jar than in your breast.'"
-She also said that she felt "a little angry with myself" that she did not insist on taking it out sooner.
-Simon's surgery came at the same time as the death of her long-time friend Linda McCartney, who had also battled breast cancer.
+She also said that she felt "a little angry with [herself]" that she did not insist on taking it out sooner.
+Simon's surgery came at the same time as the death of her long-time friend Linda McCartney, who had also had breast cancer.
 Simon described McCartney's death as having emotionally "crushed" her.
-Furthermore, Simon has had osteopenia since at least the age of 61, which has resulted in her avoidance of high-heeled shoes in order to escape discomfort.
+Simon has had osteopenia since at least the age of 61, which has resulted in her avoidance of high-heeled shoes in order to escape discomfort.

 Simon has been close friends with James Taylor's younger brother Livingston Taylor for over 40 years.
 Livingston said, "I love Carly and Carly loves me.
 She's a ferocious advocate and supporter of my music."
 They have worked as a musical duo for some songs such as "Best of Friends", released in Livingston's 2006 album There You Are Again, and others earlier in their careers.